neotame4/hmx-importer/README.md

 RB3

+DC1

+DC2

+DC3

-Expect a lot of updates to the repo, as this is a daily project for me.
+Expect a lot of updates to the repo, as this is a daily project for us.

 Also, feel free to submit a issue if one occurs.
 I'll do my best to fix it.

-Weights for TBRB/GDRB only work for Wii version.

 To make sure the mesh doesn't get distorted when an armature modifier is applied, select the skeleton and go into Pose Mode, and apply the pose as the rest pose.

 Then try it again.

-And if there's any game/platform you want me to add support for, do let me know.
+And if there's anything you want added, do let us know.

-Read endian_guide.txt on how to properly use the little endian setting.